kodjunkie/beetube-bot/README.md

 $ cd beetube-bot
 $ cp .env.example .env # Update .env accordingly

-# To boot-up first time only or whenever docker file is modified (builds the container)
+# To boot-up first time only
+# Or whenever docker file is modified (builds the container)
 $ docker compose up --build

 # To boot-up without building the container (regular use)